autodl-community/autodl-trackers/README.md

 These files are not guaranteed to be compatible with the original [autodl-irssi](http://sourceforge.net/projects/autodl-irssi/).
 They are licensed under the [Mozilla Public License 1.1](https://www.mozilla.org/MPL/1.1/)

+See [CHANGELOG.md](https://github.com/autodl-community/autodl-trackers/blob/master/CHANGELOG.md) for a history of the project.

 ## Getting Started

 * Current and previous releases can be downloaded from our [release archives](http:/releases.autodl-community.com).